thorenscientific/documentation/docs/solutions/reference-designs/ad-imp2501-sl/software-guide/index.rst

 ===================

-This software user guide will help the user navigate the settings and command set to properly evaluate the best impedance analysis set-up for his or her application.
-The number of parameters makes it impossible to show every combination, but the user will understand how each parameter affects the measurement data.
+This software user guide will help the user navigate the settings and command set to properly evaluate the best impedance analysis set-up for their application.
+Not all possible settings configurations with this system are shown.
+Due to the high number of possible configurations, only select configurations are shown.
+Users have the discretion to use these settings or use their own custom configuration.
+Performance may vary depending on these settings.

-The :adi:`AD-IMP2501DBZ-SL` comes with preloaded embedded firmware and can be used out of the box.
+The :adi:`AD-IMP2501DBZ-SL` comes with pre-loaded embedded firmware and can be used out of the box.
 This firmware handles communication with the host PC, setting user specified parameters, initiating signal generation, processing impedance measurement data, and reporting that information back to the user.